Streamlined Energy and Carbon Reporting (SECR)

 • increase transparency for investors and others so that companies can be held account.

-- Qualifying UK registered subsidiaries of parent companies not registered in the UK.
+3. Qualifying UK registered subsidiaries of parent companies not registered in the UK

-- Public bodies which include limited company or LLP elements.
+4. Public bodies which include limited company or LLP elements

 Exclusions within Group Level Reporting:

-If an overall group Directors’ report / ‘Energy and Carbon report’ is prepared – subsidiary companies that would not qualify for SECR in their own right are not required to have their energy and carbon information included in the group report.
+If the Directors’ report / ‘Energy and Carbon report’ is prepared at a group level (i.e. the reporting is submitted to Companies House by an overall UK parent company), subsidiary companies that would not qualify for SECR in their own right are not required to have their energy and carbon information included in this group report.